Airlines warn of Olympic chaos at London airports

 These include the resilience of air space in coping with the number of planes taking off and landing during the Olympics, the impact of any adverse weather, and the effect any security incident might have.

-It said air traffic controllers had put forward five proposals about prioritizing flights in southeast England during the Games but these had been rejected by the Civil Aviation Authority (CAA).
+It said air traffic controllers had put forward five proposals about prioritising flights in southeast England during the Games but these had been rejected by the Civil Aviation Authority CAA.L.

 Meanwhile the government’s Department for Transport (DfT) was wrongly under the impression that the industry was happy with the steps that had been taken so far, they wrote.